Treks & Hikes are graded for Endurance, Difficulty & Risk factor as follows:

 Easy: Simple climbing. eg- Matheran (Sunset point) via Dodhani.

-Very Tough: Extremely Exposed Patches and Rock climbing skill prerequisite. eg- Alang-Madan-Kulang Trek.
+Very Tough: Extremely exposed patches and rock climbing skill required. eg- Alang-Madan-Kulang Trek.

 Technical: Pinnacle climbing. eg- Lingana Pinnacle.

-Low: Negligible chance of injury/ No known fatal incident.
+Low: Negligible chance of injury/ No account of injuries suffered by trekkers.

 Medium: Exposed paths/ Rock patches/Scree slopes.
-Trek with utmost care.
+No account of fatal injuries.

 High: Treks where fatal incidents have been documented in the past.
 Recommended only for experienced trekkers.

-Seasoned Trekkers no doubt find a different high even in the most mundane of treks but newbies and/ or beginners are recommended to stick to easier treks so as not to get dissuaded from future adventures.
+Seasoned trekkers will find even most mundane of treks interesting but newbies and beginners are recommended to stick to easier treks so as not to get dissuaded from future adventures.
 Trust me, Sahyadri has a way with people.
-A couple of treks and You are hooked for life!
+A couple of treks and you are hooked for life! 😉